Jinu-Vijayan/file_manipulation_using_fs_module/README.md

 # Basic task manager

-You can use this to make store tasks in a simple txt file.
+You can use this to store tasks in a simple txt file.
 You can add, delete, update, and read the tasks that you have inside the txt file.

 ## Usage